EriKWDev/nanim/README.md

   # Finally, call render to render our scene.
   # render(testScene()) works as well.
   render(testScene)
 ```

-The scene can then be run by simply compiling the file like so: `nim c -r <file_containing_scene>.nim`.
-Once your scene is compiled, you can run it either in "live" mode (default), which opens a window and renders the scene in realtime, or you can render it to a video by supplying `--render` after your call to the binary.
+The scenes can then be run by simply compiling the file like so: `nim c -r <file_containing_scene>.nim`.
+Once your scene is compiled, you can run it either in "live" mode (default), which opens a window and renders the scene in realtime where you can scrub around with your mouse and resize the window at will.
+That, or you can render it to a video by supplying `--render` with a specified `--size:<size>` after.
+(Make Sure `ffmpeg` is installed for this to work!).

 Here are all the options (keep in mind that it is the last option(s) supplied that takes priority over others):
 ```
 Options:
   -r, --run